outdreamer/build-a-cure-1/docs/tasks/info_problems.md

 This is the only warning you'll get, she said.
 Your calculations wont tell you what they hide in their lack.

+The uncertainties are coming - the paradoxes, the ambiguities - and the death of certainty with them - all your calculations will fail.
+Are you saying you need these calculations to succeed, but it's acceptable for them to decay into random?

+This universe isn't as unique as you seem to think, he said.
+I can replace it with minimal cost.

+But it could be unique - if you just admit that you made an error, and change the parameters.

+Youre not real, he said, youre just part of my simulation.

+Youre losing more types of time than you think, she said.
+This is your last warning.